Mexican Rice

-This easy Mexican Rice is flavored with fresh tomato, white onion, garlic, and jalapeno.
-It’s a perfect side dish for Carnitas, Slow Cooker Mexican Shredded Beef, or shredded chicken.
+This easy Mexican Rice recipe is flavored with fresh tomato, white onion, garlic, and jalapeño.
+It’s a perfect side dish for Carne Asada, Carnitas, Slow Cooker Mexican Shredded Beef, or shredded chicken.
+It only takes 30 minutes to make!

 Rice as a side dish is pretty underrated.
-There’s SO much flavor in this rice, and the texture is amazing!
+There’s SO much flavor in this easy Mexican rice, and the texture is amazing!

-What I love about going the “meat, rice, and beans” route instead of the taco route is the rice makes for great leftovers.
+What I love about going this route instead of the taco route is this rice dish makes for great leftovers.

-For flavor, the rice is cooked in a fresh tomato and onion puree, chicken stock, jalapenos, and garlic, and the rice is also toasted to give it more of a pilaf-type texture.
+For flavor, long grain white rice is cooked in a fresh tomato and onion puree, chicken stock, jalapeños, and garlic, and we also take a few minutes to toast the grains, which gives it more of a pilaf-type texture.

-To start, place some tomatoes and white onion into a food processor:
+To start, place some tomatoes and white onion into a food processor, that have been roughly cut into chunks:

-Puree until only a little bit chunky, and set aside:
+Puree until only a little bit chunky, then set aside:

 Next rinse long grain rice with cold water for 1-2 minutes, until the water runs clear: